HarithaDevalla/predict-clv-autoinsurance_firm/README.md

 # predict CLV autoinsurance
-took IIT-K hackathon dataset &amp; tried solving with my teammates.
+took IIT-K hackathon dataset &amp; tried solving with my teammates by applying possible models and analysing it.

 PROBLEM STATEMENT:
 •	Business wants to identify the customers who will give the highest revenue for them by having a long term relationship with the company.